 - CO 1.
 To provide an understanding of the social, economic and institutional bases of Ancient India. - CO 2.
 To Understand Indian history as a whole is based on an understanding of Ancient Indian History. - CO 3.
-To correct the partisan tilt is urgently needed in the current trend in mental health research which is heavily based in favor of biological aspects of psychological phenomena neglecting the basic entity, the mind. - CO 4.
-To spread and promote Indian culture by being a link between society and education. - CO 5.
-To inculcate the value of ancient Indian Nobel culture and philosophy in the modern lifestyle. - CO 6.
+To spread and promote Indian culture by being a link between society and education. - CO 4.
+To inculcate the value of ancient Indian Nobel culture and philosophy in the modern lifestyle. - CO 5.
 To understand that the ancient Indian concept prevalent any culture have always influence the development of knowledge.